nxskok/pasias/docs/16-ordinal-nominal-response.md

 and female is 2.

-(g) The three major political parties in Britain are the Conservative, Labour and Liberal Democrat.
+(c) The three major political parties in Britain are the Conservative, Labour and Liberal Democrat.
 (These, for your information, correspond roughly to the Canadian Progressive Conservative, NDP and Liberal parties.)
 For the variable that